M de St Croix: Parliament Street from Trafalgar Square, 1839

-London, you’re beautiful.
-No, scrap that.
-London, you’re wild.
-Angry.
-Delicious.
 How do you sum up a city that changes its look as often as its underwear and always has plenty to say?
-That’s the challenge we set ourselves when we decided to draw up a definitive list of the best photographs ever taken of the capital.
+It sounds impossible, but that’s the challenge we set ourselves when we decided to draw up a definitive list of the best photographs ever taken of the capital.
 In making our selection we had help.
-Serious help: Wolfgang Tillmans, Juergen Teller, Nick Waplington, Dorothy Bohm and Eamonn McCabe are among the world-famous photographers who shaped our selection.
+We couldn't do it all by ourselves, obviously.
+So we enlisted people like Wolfgang Tillmans, Juergen Teller, Nick Waplington, Dorothy Bohm and Eamonn McCabe.
+Those are just some of the names among the world-famous photographers who shaped our selection.
 We also picked the brains of the top London photography brass at museums including the Tate, V&A, Museum of London and Imperial War Museum.
+So it's not just our taste, it's their taste too.
 The result: a celebration of London’s architecture, its icons and its geography, but also of us: Londoners at work, at play, protesting, rising to a challenge and always ready for our close-up.

 With thanks to: Dorothy Bohm, Michael Hoppen, Charlie Phillips, Dennis Morris, David Chandler, Helen Trompeteler, Tina Barney, Bruce Gilden, David Campany, Nick Waplington, Wolfgang Tillmans, Rob Greig, Simon Baker, Eamonn McCabe, Jim Dow, Alona Pardo, Martin Barnes, Brett Rogers, Juergen Teller, Fariba Farshad, Michael Benson, Anna Sparham, Hilary Roberts,

 By Gabriel Coxhead, Matt Breen, Phoebe Trimingham and Martin Coomer